documentationfor yFiles for HTML 3.0.0.1

 Styles for Folding

 yFiles for HTML offers the GroupNodeStyle for the visual representation of group and folder nodes.
-It supports drawing a handle that can then be used to toggle the expansion state and extensive options to configure its visual appearance.
+It supports drawing a handle that can then be used to toggle the expansion state and provides extensive options to configure its visual appearance.

-There is also the CollapsibleNodeStyleDecorator which is a special node style for decorating any other node style with a collapse/expand handle.
+There is also the CollapsibleNodeStyleDecorator, which is a special node style for decorating any other node style with a collapse/expand handle.

 The Groups and Folders section describes in detail the use of the GroupNodeStyle and the CollapsibleNodeStyleDecorator.